BetterBetting Achieves Market Cap of $232.69 Million (BETR)

-BetterBetting (CURRENCY:BETR) traded 11,349% higher against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on September 7th.
-During the last seven days, BetterBetting has traded up 43,024.5% against the U.S. dollar.
-One BetterBetting coin can now be purchased for about $0.82 or 0.00001373 BTC on popular exchanges.
-BetterBetting has a market capitalization of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last day.
+BetterBetting (CURRENCY:BETR) traded 11,349% higher against the dollar during the 24-hour period ending at 9:00 AM Eastern on September 13th.
+In the last week, BetterBetting has traded up 43,024.5% against the dollar.
+One BetterBetting coin can now be purchased for approximately $0.82 or 0.00001373 BTC on popular exchanges.
+BetterBetting has a total market capitalization of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.